 tnsr(config-interface)# ip nat inside

 Traffic originating on the inside interface and exiting the outside interface will have its source address changed to match that of the outside interface.

 A usable address on the outside NAT interface must exist as a part of a

 NAT pool (NAT Pool Addresses) or connectivity from the inside interface will not

 function with NAT configured.
 Use either an address pool as shown above, or

 ip nat outside.

-accept or initiate traffic on that interface depending on the NAT mode.
-For
+initiate traffic on that interface depending on the NAT mode.
+For services on

 The following commands set TNSR to

 tnsr(config)# nat global-options nat44 endpoint-dependent true